Learn how to set up Jira Software Cloud and integrate it with other products and applications.

 Review your previous sprint commitments during your sprint planning sessions to get an idea of past trends.
-Look for your ideal range, and aim to assign the target amount of story points or issues.
+Look for your ideal range, and aim to assign the target amount of story points, issues or time.

-The sprint commitment insight looks at the average story points, or issues, completed in the last five sprints to recommend a target range for future sprints.
-The insight respects the estimation statistic that’s enabled for your project, either story points or time.
+The sprint commitment insight looks at the average story points completed, issues completed, or time logged in the last five sprints to recommend a target range for future sprints.
+The insight respects the estimation statistic that’s enabled for your project; story points, issue count or time.

-As you plan, the story points or issues you commit to the sprint will be tallied and compared to your target.
+As you plan, the story points, time or issues you commit to the sprint will be tallied and compared to your target.
 Recommendations are automatically calculated if your commitment falls outside the target range, making it easy for you to adjust your scope as you plan.

 Issue type breakdown

 Use the issue type breakdown for sprint planning sessions.
 Assess the balance of work from previous sprints to adjust, or maintain, your focus next time around.

 See the issue type breakdown for your sprint.
 As work is assigned, the visualization and callout adjust, so you can understand the balance of different work types.
 The insight only displays the issue types allocated to that specific sprint.